trungtle/Project3-CUDA-Path-Tracer/README.md

 ![Alt text](img/torus_colored.png)
 ![Alt text](img/wahoo_green.png)

-Here you can see Mario is semi-submerged in a water refractive material (look for the outlining) against a green background.
+Here you can see Mario is semi-submerged in a water refractive material (look at the outlining of the Mario mesh where the water intersects with him) against a green background.
 [Source obj file](https://github.com/trungtle/Project3-CUDA-Path-Tracer/tree/master/scenes/obj/wahoo.obj).

 ## Hierarchical spatial datastructures